javascript-obfuscator/javascript-obfuscator/README.md

 This option makes it almost impossible to use the `debugger` function of the Developer Tools (both on WebKit-based and Mozilla Firefox).

 ### `debugProtectionInterval`
-Type: `boolean` Default: `false`
+Type: `number` Default: `0`

 ##### :warning: Can freeze your browser!
 Use at own risk.

-If checked, an interval is used to force the debug mode on the Console tab, making it harder to use other features of the Developer Tools.
+If set, an interval in milliseconds is used to force the debug mode on the Console tab, making it harder to use other features of the Developer Tools.
 Works if [`debugProtection`](#debugprotection) is enabled.
+Recommended value is between `2000` and `4000` milliseconds.

 ### `disableConsoleOutput`
 Type: `boolean` Default: `false`